NNTmux/newznab-tmux/docker/8.2/README.md

 **Author:** [Fossil01](https://github.com/Fossil01)

 The development environment contains the: App, MariaDB, Redis, Manticore and Mailpit containers.
 The app container is where nginx and PHP-FPM run and has a bind mount to the root directory of this project.
 Supervisord is used to run it all in the background.
+Manticore can be switched out for Elasticsearch by commenting/uncommenting the corresponding lines in `docker-compose.yml`.
+Elasticsearch has security disabled by default.

 This container also houses several tools to run the indexing backend: tmux, ffmpeg, mediainfo, unrar etc. It also has MariaDB & Postgres clients, NodeJS & Yarn.